Skip to main content

 Quality Cadet Unit Award

 Any cadet unit that displays strong program fundamentals can earn the Quality Cadet Unit Award.
 This award motivates squadrons to pursue goals that will inevitably lead to their having a vibrant Cadet Program.
 The award is purely objective.
-Cadet and composite squadrons who meet the challenging criteria below automatically earn the award.
+Cadet squadrons, composite squadrons and flights who meet the challenging criteria below automatically earn the award.
 The award can serve as a helpful management tool.
 Local leaders can use its award criteria to gauge the relative health of their Cadet Program.
 Wing leaders can use the program data to identify squadrons that are flourishing, and perhaps use leaders of those outstanding units to mentor leaders in nearby units that did not earn the award.

-2023 - 2024 CRITERIA
+2024 - 2025 CRITERIA

-Award winners are determined by their performance from 31 August 2023 through 31 August 2024.
+Award winners are determined by their performance from 31 August 2024 through 31 August 2025.
 The award criteria are entirely objective.
-Units with a minimum of 10 cadets that meet at least 6 of the 10 criteria listed below on 31 August 2024 earn the award.
+Units with a minimum of 10 cadets that meet at least 6 of the 10 criteria listed below on 31 August 2025 earn the award.

 • Enrollment: Unit has at least 25 cadets listed on its roster

-• Onboarding: 70% of all new cadets from 31 August 2023 earned Achievement 1 in 8 weeks
+• Onboarding: 70% of all new cadets from 31 August 2024 earned Achievement 1 in 8 weeks

 • Cadet Achievement: 45% of cadets on roster have attained the Wright Brothers Award